 process of a spaza shop owner obtaining licenses and permits at a municipal office

 Operating a spaza shop in South Africa is a great way to serve local communities while earning an income.
-To ensure your business operates legally and thrives, you must obtain the necessary licenses and permits.
+You must obtain the necessary licenses and permits to ensure your business operates legally and thrives.
 This guide provides a step-by-step breakdown of the requirements and processes involved.

 1. Importance of Licensing and Permits